 The Department of Biology and Chemistry also has a strong undergraduate research

 emphasis.
-Students are able to conduct research ranging from watershed monitoring and assessment to molecular analyses of DNA replication.
+You will be able to conduct research ranging from watershed monitoring and assessment to molecular analysis of DNA replication as early as your freshman year.
 The large majority of students in the department's research program are MSU Undergraduate Research Fellows, a program which supports students with a stipend as they work with faculty members on research projects.
 Other students are supported by research grants awarded to faculty members, and many of these students conduct research during the summer.
-Students present the results of their research at local, regional and national meetings, frequently winning awards for these presentations.
+You could even have the opportunity to present the results of your research at local, regional and national scientific conferences.

 Graduates from the Department of Biology and Chemistry are accepted to professional schools at a rate well above state and national averages, demonstrating the quality education you will receive at MSU.
 Below are professional school acceptance rates during the last five years, based on the number of students accepted versus the number of applications received: